MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/control-remote-powershell-access-to-exchange-servers.md

   > [!IMPORTANT]
   > In your haste to quickly and globally disable remote PowerShell access in your organization, beware of commands like `Get-User | Set-User -RemotePowerShellEnabled $false` without considering administrator or service accounts that need remote PowerShell access.
 Use the procedures in this article to selectively remove remote PowerShell access, or preserve access for some by using the following syntax in your global removal command: `Get-User | Where-Object {$_.UserPrincipalName -ne 'admin1@contoso.com' -or $_.UserPrincipalName -ne 'admin2@contoso.com'...} | Set-User -RemotePowerShellEnabled $false`.
   >
   > If you accidentally lock yourself out of remote PowerShell access, you'll need to use the otherwise highly discouraged method of directly loading the Exchange Management Shell snap-in (`Add-PSSnapIn Microsoft.Exchange.Management.PowerShell.SnapIn`) to give yourself access.
+Minimize the time and changes you're using with this method.
+Fix one account and open the Exchange Management Shell to make any additional changes.

 - You can only use PowerShell to perform this procedure.
 To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](open-the-exchange-management-shell.md).